ralphxiu/machine-learning-nanodegree-capstone/README.md

 Run jupyter notebook at project root level

 ## Project Report
-A final report containing the implementation details and through analysisis on the results is available as "machine Learning anodegree capstone report.pdf".
+A final report containing through discussions on the implementation details and the results is available as report.pdf.